Automating basic image edits with ImageMagick

 3. Edit the image file for inclusion.
 This includes extracting pdf pages as separate png files, cropping, making the background transparent.

 That last step is by far the most tedious.
 Luckily for me, tedium usually means there’s an opportunity for automation!
-This post documents a few ImageMagick command line tricks for wrangling image files I use to reduce the friction between creating drawings (fun) and plugging them into my Quarto documents via markdown image links2.
+This post documents a few ImageMagick command line tricks for wrangling image files I use to reduce the friction between creating drawings (fun) and plugging them into my Quarto documents via markdown image links2 (boring!).

 Install ImageMagick